Hydrophobic Hot Cocoa

-This experiment can be an exciting way to dive deeper into some of the chemistry and physics principles you learned in Combining and Separating … and it’s tasty too!
+This experiment is an exciting way to dive deeper into some of the chemistry and physics principles you learned in Combining and Separating … and it’s tasty too!

 - Fill your bowl or cup with milk so that it is deep enough to fully dunk your spoon in.